lucylow/Microaggression_bingo/README.md

   ![John](https://github.com/lucylow/Microaggression_bingo/blob/master/screenshots/FB%20Continue%20as%20John.png)

-  (FB's developer login button example - Continue as *John.)
+  (Image.
+Screenshot of a documentation page from Facebook for Developers.
+Pictured is an example of the FB's Continue as {Name} button.
+The {Name} used is surprisingly *John.)

 ---